developersCradle/angular-complete-guide/Section 5 Components & Databinding Deep Dive/README.md

 # What I Learned

-- Bundling angular app in smaller compoments can be benificial
+- Bundling angular app in smaller components can be beneficial

 - [cli commands](https://angular.io/cli/generate)